If you cannot find an answer to your question, please reach out to us through email.

-What is New Student Orientation, when is it, and why should my student attend?
+What is Orientation, when is it, and why should my student attend?

-The overnight program includes course information, academic requirements and addresses the transition from high school to college.
-We also offer social opportunities for students.
-It gives students a chance to stay overnight on campus, receive academic advisement, and have the opportunity to meet our faculty and staff.
-Parents and family members are welcome to attend - we offer a separate program specifically for them.
-Information about summer orientation becomes available in the spring months.
+The overnight program includes course information, academic requirements, and addresses the transition from high school to college.
+It gives students a chance to stay overnight on campus, receive academic advisement, and meet peers, faculty, and staff.
+Family members and guests are welcome to attend — we offer a separate program specifically for you.
+More information about orientation for first-year students.

-Does the College at Brockport offer on campus health and counseling services?
+Does SUNY Brockport offer on campus health and counseling services?

-Yes the College at Brockport's Health Center is located in Hazen Hall.
+Yes SUNY Brockport's Health Center is located in Hazen Hall.
 Some of the services include prescribing medication, appointments with a physician and routine physicals.
 The Health Center is regularly staffed by registered nurses and nurse practitioners.